bahrus/xtal-element/README.md

 The problem arises when something special needs to happen when myProp's value is set.

 If all you want to do is fire off an event when a property is set, xtal-element supports defining "notifying" properties which will do that for you.
-Likewise, if the only impact of the changed property is in what is displayed, that is supported by xtal-element's init and update transforms, discussed farther down..
+Likewise, if the only impact of the changed property is in what is displayed, that is supported by xtal-element's init and update transforms, discussed farther down.

 But the need to do different types of things when properties change isn't limited to these two common requirements.
 So typically, you then have to add logic like this: